Comprehensive Git Guide for Beginners

 git checkout -b feature-login

-Switching to an existing branch
+Switch to an existing branch

-git checkout feature-login # Or git switch feature-login
+git switch feature-login

-Commit & Push on a branch
+Commit and push on a branch

 git add .

-git commit -m "Add login feature"
+git commit -m "Add login form validation"

 git push origin feature-login

-6. Rebase vs Merge Workflow
+6. Rebase vs Merge

 main: A──B──C──G